Action of automorphisms of pure braid groups on homotopy groups of two-sphere: Proof of Lemma and related issues

-Next, we discuss the isomorphism~\(\Z_n\slash \Bd_n \cong \pi_n(\mathbb{S})\).
-To prove this result, which is Theorem 1.3 in \cite{BCWW06}, the authors established an isomorphism between a certain Delta-group and the Milnor's free group construction \(F[S^1]\) on the simplicial one-sphere \(S^1\).
-Therefore, they showed that the sequence (\ref{BCWWSequence}) is isomorphic to the Moore complex of~\(F[S^1]\).
-However, there is an inaccuracy in their proof, which we fix below.
+Secondly, we discuss the isomorphism~\(\Z_n\slash \Bd_n \cong \pi_n(\S)\).
+To prove this result, which is Theorem 1.3 in \cite{BCWW06}, the authors establish an isomorphism between a particular Delta-group and Milnor's free group construction \(F[S^1]\) on the simplicial one-sphere \(S^1\).
+Therefore, they show that the sequence (\ref{BCWWSequence}) is isomorphic to the Moore complex of~\(F[S^1]\).
+However, their proof contains an inaccuracy, which we fix below.